QBOID Confidential and Proprietary Information

 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABQAAAAUCAYAAACNiR0NAAAAHklEQVR42mP8z8AARNQDjKMGjho4auCogaMGjlQDAUwCJ+0NBcXlAAAAAElFTkSuQmCC Note: Previous string can be copied and pasted to browser address bar to visualize the image.

 Note: RFC-2045 specification requires that: The encoded output stream must be represented in lines of no more than 76 characters each..
-For that reason, the encoded images will contain line breaks (i.e.: \n
+For that reason, the encoded images will contain line breaks (i.e.: \n) that must be ignored by the decoding software.

 This is a REST-like API where a JSON message is sent to a local or internet HTTP endpoint, and is designed to be familiar to developers doing client server web development.